-However, it has been recognised that known phenomenological uncertainties remain for some complex phenomena with a significant impact on Source Term.
+However, it has been recognised that known phenomenological uncertainties remain for some complex phenomena with a significant impact on source term.
 For public acceptance of lifetime extension of existing reactors, it must be demonstrated that their safety level continues to be enhanced.

-July 2011 – June 2015
+July 2011 to September 2015

-Euros 3.5 million
+EUR 3.5 million